alexh200/blue-team-homelab/basic-setup/setup.md

 * 32GB of RAM
 * As much storage as I have available!

 Purchasing older hardware second-hand could be a good option to get things up and running.
-In general, CPU compute (particularly core/thread count), RAM, and storage will be the most important factors as to how your network will perform and how many VMs you can run simultaneously.
+In general CPU compute (particularly core/thread count), RAM, and storage will be the most important factors as to how your network will perform and how many VMs you can run simultaneously.

 ------